international employment law firm alliance L&E Global

 Recording of Working Time

 As a result of the well-known ECJ ruling (14 May 2019, C-55/18), the German Federal Labour Court (13 September 2022, 1 ABR 22/21) has decided that there is a mandatory obligation for employers in Germany to record all working hours (beginning and end of working time as well as rest periods), which arises from the general obligations employers have in terms of occupational health and safety.
 Currently, German statutory law only expressly requires employers to record working hours worked beyond eight hours per working day, as well as any work performed on Sundays or on public holidays.
 Hence, the Federal Labour Court ruling has caused legal uncertainty for employers.
-Amendments to the German Working Time Act (ArbZG) are currently under discussion.
+Amendments to the German Working Time Act (ArbZG) are currently still under discussion but can probably not be expected before 2026 due to the upcoming elections in 2025.

 Any questions